GLOSSARY OF WORDS

 Te katabwanin

-Going around the island, the ritual to be taken anticlockwise (the lucky way)
+Literally means ‘going around the island’.
+It is the ritual to be completed when arriving on Marakei - but it must be taken anticlockwise (the lucky way)!

 Te marawa